dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 **Bug fixes / improvements**
 - [Parallel] Fixed error message output issues when using seat licenses to run parallel web tests.
 - [FS] Fixed the error that occurred when running duplicate tests.
-- [FS] Error messages displayed when you run local tests from .mtbx files, are now clearly defined and more user-friendly.
+- [FS] Error messages displayed when you run local tests from .mtbx files, are now clearly defined.

 # What's new in UFT One Azure DevOps extension - version 4.*
 ##### Release date: September 2022